hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

 * Nginx
   * to expose all the software within a single URL (avoid Access-Control-Allow-Origin problems)
   * support web sockets :-D
-  * NOT used here yet, but SHOULD be used to put something like this in production
 * Python
   * The main web server / application server
 * Node.JS + Socket.IO